Louisiana parish can move Confederate statue from courthouse

 Caddo Parish officials and members of the group signed a settlement Monday to end a state court suit against the Caddo Parish Commission, which voted 7-5 in 2017 to move the statue, news agencies reported.
 They reported last week that the commission had voted 11-1 to surround the monument, where racial injustice protesters have gathered, with a high, topless box to prevent possible damage and to ease tensions.

-Federal courts had thrown out an earlier lawsuit claiming the move would violate the group’s right to free speech and that it held a “private property interest” in the spot on the courthouse lawn where the monument stands.
+Federal courts had thrown out an earlier lawsuit claiming the move away from the courthouse in Shreveport would violate the group’s right to free speech and that it held a “private property interest” in the spot on the courthouse lawn where the monument stands.

 The parish will pay all costs of disassembling and moving the 40-ton (36-metric-tonne) monument and will take out a $2 million insurance policy in case the monument is damaged, according to the Daughters of the Confederacy.
 The parish has set aside $500,000 for the project.